Ehatsham/simplesignature/docs/sfdr1.md

 sdocstype	| This is useful for s-Docs integration only.
 Do not use this, if you do not have s-Docs installed.
 The value of this parameter should be the API name of the parent object.
 For example: Contact.
 With this parameter, after the signature process, you will be re-directed to select an s-Docs template. defaultvalue_XXX	| The “defaultvalue_” parameter is dynamic, the parameter name always starts the same, but then must use a name of a formula field in the Signature object.
 For example: defaultvalue_InspectionDate__c or defaultvalue_CustomerContact__c.
 More on using this to achieve read-only values on the Signature form in the next section.

+ > `*` Note: the last few parameters are complicated, and may need some help from our support team.
+Feel free to reach out to support@toafinish.com with questions.

+####After creating the signature button:

+⦁	Now go to Setup  --> click on the object manager and click on Contacts and go to   Page Layouts after that click on  contact layout that will be exist in page layouts of contacts object.
+(Note: if you selected a different object as the parent, then go to the page layouts for that object, not for Contacts.)

+⦁	Click the Edit button next to the Page Layout that you want to add the Signature functionality to.
+(Note: You might need to do this several times, depending on how many Page Layouts you are using. )(NOT REQUIRED )

+⦁	Go to “Related Lists” and drag down the Signatures related list onto the layout.